wp-plugins/ttt-social/README.md

 How to write a tweet url?
 `https://twitter.com/<?php echo $twitt->user->screen_name; ?>/status/<?php echo $twitt->id_str; ?>`

 ## Installation

 This section describes how to install the plugin and get it working.

-e.g.

-1. Upload `ttt-social-timelines` folder to the `/wp-content/plugins/` directory
+1. Upload `ttt-social` folder to the `/wp-content/plugins/` directory
-1. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in WordPress
+3. Go to Settings -> TTT Social Keys for configuration.
+To make your life easier we set our App Keys, you don´t need to change it at least you know how the Facebook, Twitter Apps works.
+4. *Important* you have to make an OAuth connection with a Twitter.
+For Instagram need to create your own Instagram APP here https://instagram.com/developer/register/ and replace the Tokens Key and Secret.

 ### Twitter Oauth Connection